Ethics and Compliance

 To ensure that agents and representatives acting on Renesas’ behalf are not themselves offering or receiving bribes or kickbacks, Renesas requires that all arrangements must be pursuant to a written agreement, documented in accordance with all applicable legal and accounting requirements, and in compliance with Renesas’ policies on ethical business practices.
 The compensation to be provided in the written agreement must be clearly commensurate with the activities the agent or representative has undertaken.

-In 2021, there was no case of disciplinary action or termination due to non-compliance with anti-corruption policy.
+In 2022, Renesas did not make any political contributions in any of our global locations, and there were no cases of disciplinary action or termination due to non-compliance with anti-corruption policy.
 In addition, we did not incur or pay any fines, penalties, or settlements in relation to corruption.

 Initiatives against Antisocial Forces